philsinatra/IDM-T380/examples/08-vscode/010-markdown_toc.md

 - be running on a live web server
 - be a responsive design (small to large)
 - include collaboration and contributions from all team members
-- credit the original artist for each page in the coloring book
 - meet all project milestones and deadlines on or ahead of schedule

 ## Areas of Possible Constraints